top of page

 An API portal is a key part of your organizational infrastructure, but it shouldn’t be your final goal.
 Instead, focus on building and promoting your API ecosystem.
 APIs should be classed as products that can be promoted to consumers along with the capabilities of the enterprise, eventually creating a larger API ecosystem.

-In today’s digital world, no organization can build every aspect of their platform or service on their own.
+In today’s digital world, no organization can build every aspect of its platform or service on its own.
 Instead, they rely on third-party APIs to help fill the gaps.
 An API ecosystem encourages collaboration, providing value for both internal and external resources.
 This helps foster community growth, which leads to further creativity and innovation.

 An API portal should provide documentation and tools that make promotion even easier, attracting organizations to the ecosystem, rather than having to constantly promote.
 It’s important that organizations also use an outside-in approach to build an ecosystem by looking for ways to solve business needs, understanding what the market wants, and building APIs to fulfill that demand, rather than simply building APIs that offer little to no value.